Rachel Homan: 2024–25

-2025–26
+2025–26: Homan's third Olympics

 In August 2025, it was announced that the team had found a new coach in two-time World bronze medallist Heather Nedohin, who had spared for the rink in 2023 while Homan was pregnant.
 In the team's first event of the 2025–26 curling season, they lost to Denmark's Madeleine Dupont in the semifinal of the 2025 AMJ Campbell Shorty Jenkins Classic.
 Two weeks later, the team played in their first Slam of the season, the AMJ Masters.
 The team won all seven of their games at the event, defeating rivals Silvana Tirinzoni in the final, 6–4.
 Homan would then go on to win her second slam of the season at the 2025 Tour Challenge, again defeating Tirinzoni in the final.
 This would be both Homan and Miskew's 19th career grand slam title, passing Kevin Martin for most all-time.
+Team Homan would continue their dominance at the 2025 GSOC Tahoe, defeating Tirinzoni in the third straight slam final of the season, extending their record with a 20th Grand Slam of Curling title.

+The Homan rink would complete their bid to represent Canada at the 2026 Winter Olympics by winning the 2025 Canadian Olympic Curling Trials, winning both games against Christina Black in the best-of-three final, marking Rachel's third Olympic appearance.
+They entered the Olympic tournament as one of the favourites, but performed poorly at the start of the round robin, winning only one of their first four games.
+Following this, the Homan rink won their final five games in a row to qualify for the semi-finals, the first time in Homan's Olympic career she had progressed beyond the round robin.

 Personal life

 Homan was born at the Ottawa Civic Hospital in Ottawa to parents Cathy and Craig Homan.
 She has an older brother, Mark, who is also a curler.
 Growing up in the Ottawa suburb of Orleans, Homan attended Cairine Wilson Secondary School and graduated from the University of Ottawa with a degree in Human Kinetics in 2011.
 She graduated from the University of Alberta with a bachelor's degree in education in 2020.
 Homan met Shawn Germain, a former professional hockey player from Edmonton in 2014, and the two married in September 2016.
 They live in Beaumont, Alberta, and used to live in St. Paul, Alberta.
-Homan gave birth to a son, Ryatt Mitch Germain, in June 2019, a daughter, Bowyn, in March 2021, and another son, Briggs in September 2023.
+Homan gave birth to a son, Ryatt Mitch Germain, in June 2019, a daughter, Bowyn, in March 2021, and another son, Briggs, in September 2023.
 She is a fan of the Ottawa Senators NHL team.